SamOnalaja/MSDS6306-CaseStudy2/CaseStudy2.md

 ```

 If a variable did not have a significant impact on turnover, we would expect that the attrition percentage within a group is the same as the attrition percentage in the entire dataset.
 As we see below, in the whole training set 83.9% of employees stayed while 16.1% left.
 So, as we view the relative percentages for turnover for each categorical variable, those groups with high attrition percentages appear to have a strong impact on turnover.
+Explanation of our varaible selection and which ones we left out.

 ```r